 It seems a bit odd to me that a huge corporation like American Express, national companies like FedEx Office and the US Postal Service, and social media like Twitter and Foursquare are actively supporting the fourth annual Small Business Saturday -- but they are.

-Well, how is relatively easy.
 On Nov.
-24, drop into a locally-owned store, nibble on a cupcake from a local bakery or have lunch at a small eatery.
+30, drop into a locally-owned store, nibble on a cupcake from a local bakery or have lunch at a small eatery.

 As for why, here are 10 reasons it's a good idea to shop small.

 1. More money stays in the area

 Local businesses buy from other local businesses and service providers, nurturing the local economy and turning the dollars you spend into a boost to the local economy.
 Metro Family Magazine estimates that for every $100 spent at a locally-owned business, $73 remains in the local economy and $27 leaves; for a non-locally-owned business, $43 remains in the local economy and $57 leaves.

 Small businesses make up 99.7 percent of US firms that employ workers, and created 64% of the net private-sector jobs between 1993 and 2011, or 11.8 million out of 18.5 million jobs, according to the Small Business Administration.
 In particular, buying locally-made products creates more local jobs.
 And in the past 20 years, sales for the 500 largest corporations rose 700%, but even with these record profits those companies are now firing more people than they hire, according to eLocal.com.

 3. Better customer service